| | | |

 Driving over Lemons: An Optimist in Andalucia– by Chris Stewart

 The original drummer of Genesis, Chris Stewart left the rock’n’roll lifestyle to try other interesting professions and buy a farm in Andalucia, Spain.
 His descriptive writing and humor make you feel as if you are there, watching and drinking alongside him.
-If leaving city life behind and moving to a farm with lemon, olive, and almond trees in the mountains is your dream, you’ll love this book and all the joys and bumps on the dirt road.
+If leaving city life behind and moving to a farm in the mountains is your dream, you’ll love this book and all the joys and bumps on the dirt road.

 Almost French: Love and a New Life in Paris– by Sarah Turnbull